List of Manchester United F.C. players (100+ appearances): List of players

 Billy Meredith made 335 appearances for Manchester United and is considered one of football's first superstars.

 Jack Rowley made 424 appearances for Manchester United and was the first of only four players to score 200 goals for the club.

 Tommy Taylor scored 131 goals in just 161 appearances for Manchester United.
 He was one of eight players to be killed in the Munich air disaster.

-Bobby Charlton is United's second-highest goalscorer and has the second-most appearances for the club.
+Sir Bobby Charlton is United's second-highest goalscorer and has the second-most appearances for the club.
 He captained the club from 1968 to 1973.

 George Best made 470 appearances for United, and is considered one of the greatest footballers of all time.

 Steve Bruce made 414 appearances for Manchester United.

+Ryan Giggs made 963 appearances for Manchester United, the most out of any player.

 Peter Schmeichel made 398 appearances for Manchester United.

 Paul Scholes made the third-most appearances for Manchester United with 718.

 Eric Cantona made 185 appearances and scored 87 goals for Manchester United.
 He was the club's first captain from outside the British Isles.

-David Beckham made 394 appearances and scored 85 goals for Manchester United.
+Sir David Beckham made 394 appearances and scored 85 goals for Manchester United.

 Ole Gunnar Solskjær made 366 appearances for the club, and managed it from 2018 to 2021.

 Rio Ferdinand made 455 appearances in 12 seasons with Manchester United.

-Cristiano Ronaldo made 346 appearances in two spells at Manchester United, winning the Ballon d'Or in 2008, as well as becoming the only United player to date to win the European Golden Shoe.
+Cristiano Ronaldo made 346 appearances in two spells at Manchester United, winning the Ballon d'Or in 2008, as well as becoming the only United player to date to win the European Golden Boot.

-Wayne Rooney is the club's all-time top scorer with 253 goals.
+Wayne Rooney is Manchester United's all-time top scorer with 253 goals.
 He captained the club from 2014 to 2017.

+Michael Carrick made 464 appearances for Manchester United, captained the club from 2017 to 2018, and served two spells as caretaker or interim head coach in 2021 and 2026.

 Nemanja Vidić made 300 appearances for Manchester United and served as captain from 2011 to 2014.

 Patrice Evra made 379 appearances for United.

 David de Gea made 545 appearances for Manchester United, the seventh-most all time.

 Paul Pogba made 233 appearances in two spells at Manchester United.
 His 2016 transfer from Juventus made him the world's most expensive footballer at the time.

 Robin van Persie made 105 appearances for Manchester United.

 Juan Mata made 285 appearances for Manchester United.

 Marcus Rashford has made over 400 appearances for Manchester United.